Jason Shapiro, MD Email Jason Shapiro

 Dr. Shapiro's research focuses on evaluating health information technology, with a specific focus on health information exchange, investigating its impact on quality measurement, care coordination, resource utilization, health care costs, and provider satisfaction.
-Other areas of active interest include ED information system implementation evaluation, workflow integration strategies for health IT, public health, and biosurveillance.
+Other areas of active interest include ED information system implementation evaluation, terminology services, workflow integration strategies for health IT, public health, and biosurveillance.

-Dr. Shapiro has worked with Healthix (formerly NYCLIX), a health information exchange based in the downstate region of New York, since its inception in 2005, and serves as the Chair of the Healthix’s Clinical Advisory and Evaluation Committees
+Dr. Shapiro has worked with Healthix (formerly NYCLIX), a health information exchange based in the downstate region of New York, since its inception in 2005, and has served as the Chair of the Healthix’s Clinical and Evaluation Committee and its Research Committee.

-Dr. Shapiro is a member of the American Medical Informatics Association, a Fellow of the American College of Emergency Physicians, and Chair-Elect of the ACEP Informatics Section.
-He is also a standing member of AHRQ's Health Care Research Training Study Section and a Fellow of the New York Academy of Medicine.
+Dr. Shapiro is a member of the American Medical Informatics Association, a Fellow of the American College of Emergency Physicians, and Chair of the ACEP Informatics Section.
+He also served as a standing member of AHRQ's Health Care Research Training Study Section and a Fellow of the New York Academy of Medicine.